top of page

 Issue

-Illegal immigration has been a problem for a number of countries throughout the years.
-In America's case, previous attempts have failed to prevent illegal border crossings and building a fence along the border doesn't seem to be very effective.
-An alternative needs to be considered or the flow of illegal immigrants will continue to be a problem.
+Illegal immigration is a problem for many countries.
+Previous attempts have failed to prevent border crossings, so an alternative needs to be considered or the flow of illegal immigrants will continue to be an issue.

 Solution

-How the automated interview system would be effective is two-fold: (1) the national registry of employment provides an accurate number of job openings that are needed for determining how many work visas should be granted in a given year, and (2) the automated system will ensure businesses will be unable to hire foreign workers that are undocumented, or have expired/invalid work visas, by denying their applications.
+How the automated interview system would be effective is two-fold: (1) the national registry of employment will provide an accurate accounting of job openings for determining the number of work visas that should be available, and (2) the automated system will ensure businesses will be unable to hire foreign workers that are undocumented, or have expired/invalid work visas, by denying their applications.

-Another factor with immigration that needs to be reevaluated is the manner in which work visas are granted.
-The procedure should be changed to require applicants to first apply for a visa at their local government office in their native country.
-This will be necessary to verify the applicant's identification, criminal history, and other background checks for employment in this country.
-The new procedure will also reduce illegal border crossings since work visas will only be granted between the two government offices, which discourages a person from crossing the border without attaining one beforehand.
+Another factor that needs to be reevaluated is the manner in which work visas are granted by the government.
+The new procedure should require applicants to apply in-person for a work visa at their local government office in their native country.
+This will be necessary to verify the applicant's identification, criminal history, and other background information for employment in a foreign country.
+This will also reduce border crossings since work visas will only be granted between the two government offices, which discourages a person from crossing the border without first attaining one beforehand.

 Only after being granted a valid work visa may the immigrant apply for employment on the Labor Dept.'s automated system, and if accepted for a job, entry into the country.